 For a PX Participant, as part of the scheduling process, intentionally to identify a Generator that is incapable of physically supplying the Energy needed to fulfill a binding commitment to sell Energy.

 For a PX Participant intentionally to default on a binding commitment to purchase or sell Energy or to physically delivery or receive Energy.
+Vague; materiality – is offense the same for 1 MW as for 100 MW

 7. For a PX Participant to fail to submit any information or data requested by the PX in discharge of its surveillance or compliance functions.
+Inconsistent with 4.5.1.2 and 4.5.1.1

 8. For a PX Participant to impede or delay the disciplinary process, as set forth in Section 9 (“PX Disciplinary Committees”) and Section 10 (“Disciplinary Procedures”) of PX Tariff Schedule 5 or otherwise to fail to cooperate in such process.
+Too broad; no definition for “impede,” “delay” or “fail to cooperate” (I didn’t call someone back for 2 days; the info that the PX wants is burdensome and couldn’t be produced; can either of these examples be deemed to to impede, delay or fail to cooperate); prohibits a legitimate assertion of procedural or substantive rights.

 9. For a PX Participant to refuse to testify or furnish documents requested by the Compliance Unit, the Hearing Committee or a panel thereof, or the Board or a committee of the Board hearing an appeal, pursuant to the Disciplinary Procedures.
+Same comment as # 8

 10. For a member of the Hearing Committee to make or knowingly to cause to be made an ex parte communication with any PX Participant concerning the merits of any matter pending under Section 10 of PX Tariff Schedule 5 (“Disciplinary Procedures”) or for any PX Participant to make or knowingly to cause to be made an ex parte communication with any member of the Hearing Committee concerning the merits of any matter pending under Section 10.